LimJH272/LimJH272/README.md

 - 👋 Hi, I’m @LimJH272
 - 👀 I’m interested in AI and Machine Learning
-- 🌱 I’m currently studying Computer Science at SUTD
+- 🌱 I have graduated from SUTD with a BEng (Hons) in Computer Science and Design
-- 💞️ I’m looking to do research on Machine Learning and AI
+- 💞️ I’m looking to do research on Machine Learning and AI, as well as taking on data science and analyst jobs.
 - 📫 How to reach me:
   1. Email: limjiehan02@gmail.com
   2. LinkedIn: www.linkedin.com/in/limjiehan0272/